Kinetic energy driven stripe formation and pairing in repulsive electronic systems: outline

 This will be followed by a similar analysis for a two electron system on an empty staggered ladder and the inverted problem of two holes on a full staggered ladder, in Sections (\ref{2-empty}) and (\ref{2-full}) respectively.
 The surprising conclusion is that in this case there is an essential difference between electrons and holes.
 Numerically, we find that for holes, pair states are slightly favored over single hole states although the correlations are very faint.

-Having shown how narrow bond centered stripes with bound pair states emerge, in Section (\ref{DMRRRG}) we fuse all of our finding together to reconstruct the real space DMRG pictures of White and Scalapino.
+Having shown how narrow bond centered stripes with bound pair states emerge, in Section (\ref{DMRRRG}) we fuse all of our finding together to reconstruct earlier suggested stripe patterns found by DMRG, mean-field, and many other methods.

 In Section (\ref{added}), we will examine the effects of longer range Coulomb effects and additional longer range kinetic terms to show how much of our self consistent analysis can easily be fortified by the addition of such terms.